EliteLoser/Finance/SnP500/README.md

 once for each prediction wanted ahead, before returning the numbers that are presented to you.

-I would call this a mathematical trend-line-predictive, dynamically adaptive algorithm for the US S&P 500 Stock Exchange future development.
+I would call this a mathematical trend-line-predictive, dynamically adaptive algorithm for the US S&P 500 Stock Index' future development.
 How accurate it is remains highly debatable.
 In my own opinion it is simply an indicator - and a quite weak one.
 It completely ignores everything but the math/numbers, but then again the graphs with sliding averages and such often seem eerily accurate.
 Use it at your own will.